1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Transformed Weight Variance

 \subsection{Backward-propagation}

-The backward propagation was very similar to the forward propagation.
-This time, given that the bias term was removed due to the gradient, the output layer distribution formula yielded the same result as in the paper from Kaiming.
+Backward propagation was very similar to forward propagation.
+This time, since the bias term was removed due to the gradient, the output layer distribution formula yielded the same result as in Kaiming's paper.

 Instead of the previous forward-propagation equation, the layer was rearranged to: